yongdd/deep-langevin-fts/README.md

   https://www.pytorchlightning.ai/

 * * *
-After the installation, you can run `python test_performance.py` in `examples/Gyroid` folder, which performs a L-FTS with a pretrained model to test your installation.
+After the installation, you can run `python test_performance.py` in `examples/Gyroid` folder, which performs an L-FTS with a pretrained model to test your installation.
 You can compare its performance with Anderson mixing by repeating simulation after setting `use_deep_learning=False` in `test_performance.py`.

 # Usage